 If you’ve decided that the situation is worth getting angry about and there’s something you can do to make it better, the key is to express your feelings in a healthy way.
-When communicated respectfully and channeled effectively, anger can be a tremendous source of energy and inspiration for change.
+Learning how to resolve conflict in a positive way will help you strengthen your relationships rather than damaging them.

-It’s OK to be upset at someone, but if you don’t fight fair, the relationship will quickly break down.
+Always fight fair.
+It’s okay to be upset at someone, but if you don’t fight fair, the relationship will quickly break down.
 Fighting fair allows you to express your own needs while still respecting others.

 Focus on the present.
 Once you are in the heat of arguing, it’s easy to start throwing past grievances into the mix.
 Rather than looking to the past and assigning blame, focus on what you can do in the present to solve the problem.

 Be willing to forgive.
 Resolving conflict is impossible if you’re unwilling or unable to forgive.
 Resolution lies in releasing the urge to punish, which can never compensate for our losses and only adds to our injury by further depleting and draining our lives.

 Take five if things get too heated.
 If your anger starts to spiral out of control, remove yourself from the situation for a few minutes or for as long as it takes you to cool down.

 Know when to let something go.
 If you can’t come to an agreement, agree to disagree.
 It takes two people to keep an argument going.
 If a conflict is going nowhere, you can choose to disengage and move on.

 Taking care of your overall mental and physical well-being can help ease tension and diffuse anger problems.

 Manage stress.
 If your stress levels are through the roof, you’re more likely to struggle controlling your temper.
 Try practicing relaxation techniques such as mindfulness meditation, progressive muscle relaxation, or deep breathing.
 You’ll feel calmer and more in control of your emotions.